driscollos/config/Readme.md

 * * `config/config.yml`
 * * `build/config.json`
 * * `build/config.yml`
-* default values in struct tags eg `default:"MyDefaultValue"`

-You can specify a particular yaml file to use as the exclusive source of values using the `Source(filename)` function, which is a method of the `config` struct.
+## Populating A Struct

+You can read configuration data by populating a struct.
+You can make use of the following tags in your structs:

+* default - set a default value if no source data is found
-You can also set a struct tag `required` which will result in an error if no value can be found for that variable and no default value is defined.
+* required (`true`) - returns an error if no data is found for this variable
+* src - override the name of the data source - if you add `src="myVar"` to any variable, it will populate from the environment variable or yaml or json variable `myVar`

 Commandline arguments, environment variables and variables in yaml or json files can be either a direct case match, or all in capitals eg.